U.S. News Rankings

 Washington College is a private institution that was founded in 1782.
 It has a total undergraduate enrollment of 1,512, its setting is rural, and the campus size is 112 acres.
 It utilizes a semester-based academic calendar.
 Washington College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 107.
 Its tuition and fees are $41,120 (2013-14).

-On campus, Washington College students can get involved in more than 80 clubs, about four Greek-letter organizations, and sports.
+On campus, Washington College students can get involved in about 60 clubs, several Greek-letter organizations and sports.
 Student athletes can play intramural and club sports or try out for the Washington College varsity teams, which compete in the NCAA Division III in various conferences.
 The intercollegiate teams are named the Shoremen and Shorewomen, which is particularly appropriate for the varsity rowing and sailing teams that compete in the nearby Chester River.
-Notable Washington College alumni include John Emory, who helped charter Emory University, which was named in his honor.
+Notable Washington College alumni include John Emory, for whom Emory University was named.

 |School mission and unique qualities (as provided by the school):|